David Mansoor

 My father is not Jewish and for the duration of my parents’ marriage I never heard him speak about Judaism.
 It was a like a poltergeist that he both ignored and feared to invoke, an apparition that became vivid only with my maternal family, a colourful clan of Mizrahi Jews, and especially when we’d visit my mother’s parents in Israel.

 A few years ago, I went to America to stay with my mum’s brother, who proclaimed himself my surrogate dad, and who endeavoured to make a man out of me.
-During a hike in Griffith Park in Los Angeles, he asked me why I had my dad’s name.
+During a hike in Griffith Park, in Los Angeles, he asked me why I had my dad’s name.
 I said it felt like keeping things the same was the best way to maintain peace.
 Perhaps, like many children of divorce, I wanted to please everyone and keep things steady.
 But I knew what he meant.
 My relationship with my mother’s name, with my Judaism, had grown stronger.

 Then October 7 happened and everything changed.
 I can split the heartbreak into four distinct parts.
-There was the attack itself, a world-shaking earthquake for Jews everywhere, followed by the eerie quiet of people’s indifference, a quiet that recalled a tideless beach before the tsunami strikes.
+There was the attack itself, a world-shaking earthquake for Jews everywhere, followed by the eerie quiet of people’s indifference, a stillness that recalled a tideless beach before the tsunami strikes.
 Then came the monster waves of hatred.
 And for me, throughout it all, there was the deafening silence of my father.

 One Friday evening in November, after I’d worked seven night shifts in a row, I awoke to a call from my mum.
 My uncle in America had died.
 I spent the days after thinking more intensely than ever about October 7, Israel’s war on Hamas in Gaza, about my uncle and my grandparents.
-And I understood that I had never felt more distant from my father.
+And I realised that I had never felt more distant from my father.

-My brother still has my father’s name.
+My brother still has our father’s surname.
 His home in the British countryside is a Tolkien-esque pad of study into the history and myth of the British Isles.
 Fascinated by language, he has dedicated himself to learning ancient Celtic and in this I see in him a deep longing to belong to something ancient and beautiful.
-When I caught up with him some time after October 7 I was surprised how affected he had been by the massacre, and I was touched to learn that the next language on his list is Hebrew.
-You could say he has embodied the meaning of his own name: God remembers.

 Felix Klein